tanjil-dev/WikiFilmScraper/README.md

 - Data WebScrapping from Wikipedia
 - Data Extraction and store into Database(PostgreSQL)
 - RestAPI endpoint
+- Future implementation:
+  - UI design and frontend implementation using React.js

 ## Project Setup
 ### Clone the repository & enter inside the project directory